pow-auth/pow_assent/README.md

 end
 ```

-Add `messages_backend: MyAppWeb.Pow.Messages` to your configuration.
+Add `messages_backend: MyAppWeb.Pow.Messages` to your Pow configuration.
 You can find all messages in `PowAssent.Phoenix.Messages`.

 ## Populate fields